AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-pr-initial_condition_aspects-06:

-6. [The Initial_Condition aspect gives a proof obligation to show that the implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]
+6. [The Initial_Condition aspect gives a verification condition to show that the implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]